ssbsukirat/medicine/Neurology/ALS and MNDs.md

     - hyperactive tendon jerks -- **patient complains of muscle stiffness out of proportion to weakness**
     - Spastic resistance to passive movement
 - **Corticobulbar** projections to brainstem -- if degeneration -- **dysarthria and exaggeration of motor expression of emotions**
-- With time more muscles involved till it takes a symmetric
+- With time more muscles involved till it takes a symmetric distribution in all regions